mvarrone/mvarrone/README.md

 # Welcome, 😄 <!--![](https://komarev.com/ghpvc/?username=mvarrone)-->
 - My name is Matias Varrone, a Telecommunications Engineer graduated from Universidad Blas Pascal (UBP), Argentina.
-- In the past, I have been working on Network Automation with Python.
+- In the past, I have worked on Networking.
+The need to automate daily processes led me to discover Python and dive into the field of Network Programmability.
+This journey later led me to study REST API development and Vue.js to formalize internal company projects.
 - I'm currently transitioning into Artificial Intelligence, a domain I find incredibly fascinating and full of potential.
 - 🌱 Taking a specialization course about it, [Machine Learning Specialization](https://www.coursera.org/specializations/machine-learning-introduction), by Stanford University and DeepLearning.AI on Coursera's platform
 - 🌱 After completing this specialization, I plan to dive even deeper into the world of AI with [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning) and some NVIDIA courses on CUDA as well.